Take a 1-min quiz to get a meal & workout plan Male Female

 The Bottom Line

-Cellulite on arms is a common problem, but there are things you can do to prevent it.
-These include maintaining a healthy weight, quitting smoking, and avoiding caffeine and alcohol.
+Cellulite on the arms is a common problem, but there are steps you can take to prevent it, including maintaining a healthy weight, quitting smoking, and avoiding caffeine and alcohol.

-The key takeaway is that an active lifestyle and healthy dietary habits are the best way to avoid developing cellulite and improve the appearance of existing ones.
+The key takeaway is that an active lifestyle and healthy dietary habits are the best ways to avoid developing cellulite and improve the appearance of existing cellulite.
 If you’re looking for more immediate results, there are several dermatological treatments that can help.
+Remember to contact a medical professional before you undergo any of these suggested treatments.
+Even with exercise, it’s best to get the opinion of a professional to ensure you can complete any given workout.

 DISCLAIMER: